B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Conclusions and future extensions

 \begin{IEEEbiography} [{ }]{\textbf{Florenc Demrozi,}} PhD in computer science, IEEE member, received the B.S. and M.E. degrees in Computer Science and Engineering from the University of Verona, Italy, respectively in 2014 and 2016, and the Ph.D. degree in Computer Science from University of Verona, Italy, in 2020.
-He is currently a Postdoctoral researcher and Temporary Professor at the Department of Computer Science, University of Verona, Italy, where he is member of the ESD (Electronic Systems Design) Research Group, working on Ambient Intelligence (AmI), Ambient Assisted Living (AAL) and Internet of Things (IoT). \end{IEEEbiography} \begin{IEEEbiography} [{ }]{\textbf{Cristian Turetta,}} received the B.S. and M.E. degrees in Computer Science and Engineering from the University of Verona, Italy, respectively in 2017 and 2020.
+He is currently an Associate Professor in Biomedical Engineering at the Department of Electrical Engineering and Computer Science, University of Stavanger, Norway, working on Human Activity Recognition (HAR), Ambient Assisted Living (AAL), Internet of Medical Things (IoMT), Sensors and Measurements. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{\textbf{Cristian Turetta,}} received the B.S. and M.E. degrees in Computer Science and Engineering from the University of Verona, Italy, respectively in 2017 and 2020.
 He is currently a research fellow at the Department of Computer Science, University of Verona, Italy working on Ambient Assisted Living (AAL), Internet of Things (IoT) and IoT Security. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{\textbf{Graziano Pravadelli,}} PhD in computer science, IEEE senior member, IFIP 10.5 WG member, is full professor of information processing systems at the Computer Science Department of the University of Verona (Italy) since 2018.
 In 2007 he cofounded EDALab s.r.l., an SME working on the design of IoT-based monitoring systems.
 His main interests focus on system-level modeling, simulation and semi-formal verification of embedded systems, as well as on their application to develop IoT-based virtual coaching platforms for people with special needs.
 In the previous contexts, he collaborated in several national and European projects and he published more than 120 papers in international conferences and journals. \end{IEEEbiography}